 To that point, I’ve seen a great increase of our close-ratio, going up by not just getting into the first meeting, but having the first meeting like this, like you and I are talking and even if they don’t do their video, or I don’t force them, or I don’t even push them into it, but I’m always there by video, and they appreciate it.
 And I waved at him in the beginning, and we get to talk, and they get to see me and understand what my personality is and just get to know me as a person better.
 And we’ve definitely seen an increase in the actual close rate just by having meetings that way.There’s no original strategy and there’s nothing wrong with emulation.
 Everyone is doing digital marketing.
 Just plug in your material and see what works.
 Click To Tweet

 So I just did a prospect call yesterday, and he was not on video, but I was.
 So I was staring at the black screen with his name, but I was trying to actually visualize or imagine that I was talking to him and I was looking at the camera most of the time except when I was screen sharing, and then I would pull up different tools and so forth.
 I do think it’s a better experience for that prospect to see you on video.
 So yeah, don’t worry about “Oh, did I shower this morning?” just show that you’re human, don’t worry about the mess in the background as much.
 I mean, if you can kind of quickly get in a spot that doesn’t have a messy background or use that old trick with the F stop with the nicer camera, or maybe you use a virtual background, or you can make your own Zoom suit.
 Have you seen this viral video?
-It’s really funny, and I’ll include it in the show notes.
 It’s this guy who made a, you know how you can have a clip-on tie, and it looks kinda like a real tie, he essentially has like a clip-on suit, and it takes all of one second to put it on, so he shows how he’s sitting on the couch in a T-shirt, and he hears a Zoom call ringing, and then he jumps, puts this thing on in one second and it’s just the top part of a suit, doesn’t even have a back to it.
 It looks like he’s wearing a full suit, but it’s completely bogus.
 It’s really funny.
 It’s gone viral.

 That’s really funny.
 And with what’s going on with the quarantine, everybody else just about is in lockdown, too.
 So they’re in their house.
 It’s a great excuse to start doing this right now because that’s your excuse if you’re not all well prepared, you just say, “Hey, we’re all in lockdown,” and everybody is in the same situation, and you don’t have to worry about it, you may actually feel more comfortable.
 I used to almost always put a jacket on and I will sometimes depending on the nature of the meeting, but now I mean, I’m wearing a baseball hat, and I’ve never thought I would do that and I feel like it helps bring a little more comfortability into these types of meetings as well where they feel like okay, it’s relaxed, I can be myself.
 Unless it’s a more formal presentation or something, I’ll put a jacket on, but this is a perfect time to start because everybody’s in the same situation.
 So nobody’s really looking at or cares if your hair is out of place or haven’t shaved in a couple of days.